jgpwieder/fileSystemM1/README.md

-# fileSystemM1
+# Running instructions

-A simple file system using the mac M1 kernel API in C
+## Vscode's Code Runner:
+The .vscode file has settings to run using vscode's code runner.

+## GCC Terminal:
+To compile the program in terminal perform the following steps:

+Compile with:
+`gcc -o main main.c fileHandler.c`

+Run with:
+`./main`